They're Coming for Marriage Equality Next - Legal Reader

 “There is no other source of law that can be invoked to salvage their existence,” the brief explains.

 In closing, the brief encourages the Court to deal a blow to “homosexual behavior” and marriage equality next.
 “This is not to say that the Court should announce the overruling of Lawrence and Obergefell if it decides to overrule Roe and Casey in this case.
 But neither should the Court hesitate to write an opinion that leaves those decisions hanging by a thread.
 Lawrence and Obergefell, while far less hazardous to human life, are as lawless as Roe.”
-Since two justices, Clarence Thomas and Samuel Alito, have already clearly stated their desire to overturn Obergefell and all but invited such challenges to come before the conservative-tilted Court, it’s imperative that the gay community and every American who identifies as an ally (or who merely values the separation of Church and State) to take the threat seriously.
+Since two justices, Clarence Thomas and Samuel Alito, have already clearly stated their desire to overturn Obergefell and all but invited such challenges to come before the conservative-tilted Court, it’s imperative that the gay community and every American who identifies as an ally (or who merely values the separation of Church and State) take the threat seriously.
 Perhaps your marriage isn’t on the chopping block, but our homegrown religious zealots are unlikely to stop there.

 Related: Griswold and Barrett in Your Bedroom